brown-band/website/pages/scripts/2022-2023/fall/bryant-censored.md

 Ladies and gentlemen, friends and alumni, presenting an organization that can’t wait to meet Tupper 3, it’s the Brown University :sd[scriptreader imitates a bulldog growl] BANNNDDDDDDDDD!

-Happy national pasta week… is any linguini out there?
-Apparently not, considering that you’ve earned a whopping two out of five stars on [campuspastaindex.org](https://campuspastaindex.org).
-We suppose it’s true that Bryant is a “training ground for the businesspenne and -conchiglie of the future,” considering that your dining halls allow for precisely as many pasta shapes as you’ve had Tuppers — 2.
+Happy almost national coming out week… is anybody out there?
+Apparently not, considering that you’ve earned a whopping two out of five stars [on campusprideindex.org](https://campusprideindex.org/campuses/details/1572?campus=bryant-university).
+We suppose it’s true that Bryant is a “training ground for the businessmen and -women of the future,” considering that your databases allow for precisely as many genders as you’ve had Tuppers — 2.
 Rest in peace, Tupper 1!\
-I guess that’s what happens when you go to Bryant—where the only things that aren’t al dente are the walls of your many rotund buildings.
-Watch now as the Band demonstrates proper pasta etiquette by playing "Eat Like You’re in Pompeii."
+I guess that’s what happens when you go to Bryant—where the only things that aren’t straight are the walls of your many rotund buildings.
+Watch now as the Band demonstrates proper social etiquette by playing “It’s OK to be Gay.”

 :sd[Band forms a bone and plays Pompeii.]